mircealungu/student-projects/thesis-writing.md

 ===

 I am not your English teacher.
-I will stop reading a thesis that has too many spelling errors.
+I will stop reading a thesis that has too many spelling and grammar errors.

 Everybody makes mistakes, and in fifty pages, it is normal that mistakes will sneak in.
-However, you have no excuse for stupid spelling errors that are so simple that could have been caught by Word.
-Paste your text in Word or some other spellchecker and make sure that
+However, you have no excuse for spelling errors that are so simple that could have been caught by an automatic spellchecker.
+E.g.

 > __This aspects__ affects not only large projects but also small ones.

+Thus, before submitting your draft and thesis, run your text through a grammar and spellchecker.
+Create a free account on [app.grammarly.com](app.grammarly.com) and paste your text in it.
+Use the web application, not the chorme extension.